jackyjngwn/SingularityWorkshop/index.md

 <br>
 # Development Environment

+While singularity can pull and run containers in unprivileged userspace, you cannot create containers without administrative privileges.
+To circumvent system requirements for both docker and singularity, we will be using Ubuntu instances on the Jetstream cloud as our development environment.

 ### Creating a development instance on Jetstream

 Next, we will set up our environment to run singularity on Jetstream, TACC's high performance science cloud: